-- 9. 538-1- This is to include replacement of panels, regular posts and special posts which have been determined to be non-salvageable.
-Additional posts and panels determined to be non-salvageable during resetting shall be paid for under 538-5 of the Specifications. - 10.
-Temporary Grassing: When required by the project design, these items shall be included in the cost of the Permanent Grassing items.
+- 8. 538-1- This is to include replacement of panels, regular posts and special posts which have been determined to be non-salvageable.
+Additional posts and panels determined to be non-salvageable during resetting shall be paid for under 538-5 of the Specifications. - 9.
+Temporary Turf: When required by the project design, these items shall be included in the cost of the Performance Turf items (Note: When 570-1-A items are used in the plans, 104-4 (Mowing) shall not be used).
 A pay item note should show the approximate quantities.
-For example: - 570- 1- Includes approximately SY Seeding for temporary grassing. - 570- 2- Includes approximately SY Seed and Mulch for temporary grassing. - 570- 3- Includes approximately lbs Grass Seed (Permanent Type) for temporary grassing. - 570- 4- Includes approximately Tons Mulch Material for temporary grassing. - 570- 5- Includes approximately Tons Fertilizer for temporary grassing. - 570- 9- Includes approximately Gallons Water for temporary grassing. - 570-10- Includes approximately Ibs Grass Seed (Quick Growing) for temporary grassing. - 575- 1- Includes approximately SY Sodding for temporary grassing. - 11.
-570- 5- Based on applications. - 12.
-639- 2-1 Payment shall be based on the linear feet of a single conductor. - 13.
+For example: - 570- 1- 1 Includes approximately SY Turf for temporary erosion control. - 570- 1- 2 Includes approximately SY Sod for temporary erosion control. - 10.
+639- 2-1 Payment shall be based on the linear feet of a single conductor. - 11.
 The following pay item note should be shown in the Roadway Plans: - 710- The totals shown on the Summary of Roadway Pay Items are for painted pavement markings used for Maintenance of Traffic.